fireship-io/fireship.io/content/lessons/star-ratings-system-with-firestore/index.md

     return starsRef.valueChanges();
   }

-  // Get all stars that belog to a Movie getMovieStars(movieId) {
+  // Get all stars that belong to a Movie getMovieStars(movieId) {
     const starsRef = this.afs.collection('stars', ref => ref.where('movieId', '==', movieId) );
     return starsRef.valueChanges();